• 5.0/5 from 223+ reviews.

 Ensure a comfortable bedroom that is quiet and dark.
 The best temperature for a bedroom is between 16 and 18 °C.

-Exercising and moving promotes a good night's sleep.
-But do not let your teenager do this too late in the evening exercising.
-It always takes a while for your teenager's body to calm down and for him or she falls asleep.
+Sports and exercise promote a good night's sleep.
+But do not let your teenager exercise too late in the evening sports.
+It always takes a while for your teenager's body to calm down and he or she falls asleep.

 7. Avoid caffeine

 Do not let your child drink beverages containing caffeine in the evening.
-So no coffee, tea, iced tea, cola, chocolate milk or energy drinks.
+So no coffee, tea, ice tea, cola, chocolate milk or energy drinks.

 8. Let your teenager sleep in

-It's the weekend and if possible, let your teenager sleep in.
-A teenager actually needs more sleep need than they get on school days.
-Napping on the weekend helps.
+Is it the weekend and possible, let your teenager sleep in.
+A teenager needs more sleep needed than on school days.
+Catching up on sleep on the weekend helps.
 But explain to your teenager that it is better not to get up more than two hours later than usual.
 Otherwise, there is a chance that you rhythm shifts too much.

 Text continues below image